Finding Your Voice: Steps to Becoming More Assertive Without Feeling Overwhelmed

 Identifying Your Barriers

 If you’re struggling with assertiveness, it’s likely you’re encountering some internal barriers.
 Understanding these barriers is a crucial step toward overcoming them.
-Here are some common concerns people have around becoming more assertive:
+Here are some common concerns people have around becoming more assertive:- Fear of being too harsh.
+You may worry that if you speak up, you’ll come across as rude, demanding, or insensitive.

 - Fear of rejection.
 Perhaps you’re concerned that people won’t like this new, assertive version of you.